 JOHN: Hi, Gordon.

-Q: I have a question regarding the gospel of John chapter 20 verse 17 when Jesus appeared to Mary Magdalene.
-Why did He say, “Stop clinging to Me."
+QUESTION: I have a question regarding the gospel of John chapter 20, verse 17, when Jesus appeared to Mary Magdalene.
+Why did He say, “Stop clinging to me”?

-J: Ha-ha, well you have to understand that...that’s a good question, Gordon.
-But let me tell you.
-You have to understand a little bit of the emotional dynamics that are going on.
+JOHN: Well, you have to understand that - that’s a good question, Gordon.
+But let me tell you, you have to understand a little bit of the emotional dynamics that are going on.
 All right?
-Mary Magdalene had a background that would make a black mark on a piece of coal...she was a bad woman.
-Okay?
+Mary Magdalene had a background that would make a black mark on a piece of coal.
+She was a bad woman, okay?
 She was a very wicked and a very sinful woman.
-And along came the Lord Jesus Christ and made her as Isaiah said as white as wool, as white as snow, purified her, took her sin away.
-And then she became one of that little entourage of women who along with the disciples accompanied Jesus at all times through His ministry.
+And along came the Lord Jesus Christ and made her, as Isaiah said, as white as wool, as white as snow, purified her, took her sin away, and then she became one of that little entourage of women who, along with the disciples, accompanied Jesus at all times through His ministry.

 They were there, I’m sure, performing many wonderful and gracious services to the traveling band whenever they were able to do that.

-Q: Yes, eaten by worms for five days and I know that Josephus recorded this event.
-I was just wondering whether other historians at that time for events like this or other events that, you know, give us empirical evidence or scientific evidence or something for witnessing sake?
-And also, for faith building sake.
+QUESTION: Eaten by worms for five days.
+I know that Josephus recorded this event.
+I was just wondering whether other historians at that time, for events like this or other events that, you know, give us empirical evidence or scientific evidence or something for witnessing’s sake and also for faith-building’s sake.

 In other words, you say the Bible can change your life, you say the Bible can bring the knowledge of Christ and you can experience the forgiveness of sin, the hope of heaven, joy and purpose, da-da-da-da.
 And you did it and it happened in your life.
 That’s evidence.
 Okay?
 But it’s not the strongest evidence because Mormons have experiences.
 Jehovah’s Witnesses have experiences.
 Hindus have experiences.
 Some people think they see pink elephants and they don’t, so you don’t want to build truth on human experience, but it still has a very strong emotional appeal.